mlanser/100-days-of-code/r1-log.md

 ### R1D9 - 23MAY2020
 * More Python refresher - more work and re-work using classes and methods and inheritance.
 Needed to get this straight in my head. :-)
 * Also worked quite a bit with files - reading, writing, parsing, etc.

+### R1D10 - 24MAY2020
+* Yes, more Python refresher - a bit more on file operations.
+* Trying out some unit testing ... yay! :-)